HectorBlisS/Chatty/README.md

 ## 1.- Connect our App to a Firebase Project

-We are going to use Firebase, Firebase is a backend as a service is one of the Google's tools in the Cloud, and it offers a lot of options to connect our web apps or mobile apps to services in the cloud, services that are a substitution of things you normally need a server (computer in some place in the world), with a backend written in any language conditioning for serves like PHP, RUBY, PYTHON, JAVA, C#, GO or many others.
+We are going to use Firebase, Firebase is a backend as a service is one of the Google's tools in the Cloud, and it offers a lot of options to connect our web apps or mobile apps to services in the cloud, services that are a substitution of things you normally need a server (computer in some place in the world), with a backend written in any language conditioned for serves like PHP, RUBY, PYTHON, JAVA, C#, GO or many others.

 ### Create the Firebase Project